 Surgery may be considered when nonoperative treatments for at least six months fail to relieve symptoms attributed to spinal DDD or to prevent progression of nerve damage in the case of radiculopathy or myelopathy.
 Historically, lumbar or cervical fusion (also called arthrodesis) has been offered as a surgical option with the goal of removing the disc and fusing the vertebrae, thereby limiting the motion at the symptomatic segment.
 Spinal fusion is thought by some to promote the degeneration of the vertebrae above or below the fusion site (adjacent segment disease); however, many uncertainties remain regarding the extent to which this occurs.
 Guidelines recommend consideration of intensive multidisciplinary rehabilitation and appropriate patient selection as an integral part of decision making particularly for lumbar fusion.
 For cervical DDD resulting in radiculopathy or myelopathy, the current surgical standard is anterior cervical discectomy and spinal fusion (ACDF), the goal of which is nerve decompression and restoration of spinal alignment and stability.

 A surgical alternative to fusion is artificial disc replacement (ADR).
-Disc prostheses were developed to mimic the decompressive and supportive properties of intervertebral discs as well as to preserve motion at the index level, thereby improving pain and function as well as decreasing stresses on adjacent segment structures and theoretically the risk of adjacent segment disease.
+Disc prostheses were developed to mimic the decompressive and supportive properties of intervertebral discs, as well as to preserve motion at the index level, thereby improving pain and function, decreasing stresses on adjacent segment structures and theoretically the risk of adjacent segment disease.
 Lumbar ADR (L-ADR) is currently indicated in patients with single-level DDD who have failed at least six months of nonoperative care, while cervical ADR (C-ADR) is indicated in patients with radiculopathy or myelopathy secondary to one- or two-level DDD that has not responded to six weeks of nonsurgical treatment.